-No changes to the ANAP were required as a result of the completion in September 2008 of SAIP construction.
-Therefore, the existing Preferential Runway Use Policy is still in full force and effect.
+No changes to the ANAP were required as a result of any of the ongoing Master Plan projects.

-4.0.C MM-N-5 Conduct Part 161 Study to Make Over-Ocean Procedures Mandatory
+3.0.C MM-N-5 Conduct Part 161 Study to Make Over-Ocean Procedures Mandatory

 "Conduct Part 161 Study to Make Over-Ocean Procedures Mandatory.
-A

-14CFR Part 161 Study shall be initiated to seek federal approval of a locally-imposed Noise and Access Restriction on departures to the east during Over-Ocean Operations, or when Westerly Operations remain in effect during the Over-Ocean Operations time period."
+A 14 CFR Part 161 Study shall be initiated to seek federal approval of a locally-imposed Noise and Access Restriction on departures to the east during Over-Ocean Operations, or when Westerly Operations remain in effect during the Over-Ocean Operations time period."